isifitz/CS50P_Project/planning/what.md

 have it so main.py has fancy looking stuff but the other py files just have clean data to work with

-so groc has all the code and main is just calling it
+so grocery has all the code and main is just calling it

 so as we been over the following